-- a If you want to sublet part of your home you must get written permission from your local area housing office.
-Introductory tenants and sheltered housing tenants cannot sublet part of their homes. - b You must not sublet all of your home.
-If you do you are committing fraud and we will take legal action against you to repossess the property.
+a If you are a Secure Tenant or a Secure Flexible Tenant and want to sublet part of your home you must get written permission from your housing officer.

+Introductory tenants and sheltered housing tenants cannot sublet part of their homes.

+- b You must not sublet all of your home.
+If you do we will take legal action against you to repossess your home.
+You will be in breach of this Agreement and committing fraud. - 8. enancy Succession
-7 Tenancy Succession